jorgeantonio21/chaum-pedersen-client-server-authentication/README.md

 * User secrets are never shared directly; only associated hashes are exchanged.
 * To prevent memory leaks of user passwords, the `Zeroize` crate is employed to securely erase password data from memory after use.
+* In order to be able to use 256-security prime fields, we had to change the signature of the proto files, namely we replaced `uint64` instances by `bytes`, assumed to be in big-endian form.